SooryaGeorge7/Dublin-Eats/README.md

 ## **The Strategy Plane**

-Dublin Eats websites intends to allow  foodies of Dublin or tourists to discover new restaurants in Dublin which are top rated.
-Users will be able to search restaurants according to categories and rate/review the ones they have been to.
-They should be able to create their own profile page where they can also pin the restaurants they would like to visit in the future.
+Dublin Eats websites intends to allow  foodies of Dublin or tourists to discover new restaurants in Dublin according to what they are feeling for /craving for in the moment.
+Users will be able to search restaurants according to categories or cravings and rate/review the ones they have been to.
+Each Registered user has a profile page where they can also pin the restaurants they would like to visit in the future.

 ### **The Ideal User**

 - User who enjoys food and would like to discover new restaurants or cuizines.
 - User resides in Dublin and would share the app to their socials to generate traffic.
-- User who will create a list of restaurants that they still want to visit(pin the restaurants)
+- User who will create a list of restaurants that they still want to visit(pin the restaurants).
 - User who would rate and review restaurants that they have been to.
 - User who has customized their page to showcase their interests in any aspects of food.